NFL ODDS Hub

 The NFL season now consists of 17 games.
 After those 17 games have been completed, 14 of the 32 teams will advance to the playoffs.

-Playoff betting can be even more difficult than regular season betting because fewer games and more attention means lines will be scrutinized and any advantage will be spotted early by savvy bettors.
+Playoff betting can be even more difficult than regular season betting because fewer games and more attention means lines will be scrutinized, and savvy bettors will spot any advantage early in the week.

 Experienced NFL bettors know that the toughest line to beat is the Closing Line.

-If you want to be successful betting on the NFL playoffs do your homework early in the week and give yourself the best possible chance to take advantage of favorable lines, before the rest of the betting market spots them.
+If you want to be successful in betting on the NFL playoffs, do your homework early in the week and give yourself the best possible chance to take advantage of favorable lines before the rest of the betting market spots them.

 Betting On The Super Bowl

-Last year, the American Gaming Association (AGA) announced that it expected over $8 billion to be wagered across the world on the Super Bowl.
+Last year, the American Gaming Association (AGA) announced it expected over $8 billion to be wagered worldwide on the Super Bowl.

 Betting on the Super Bowl has become an annual tradition for millions of North American football fans, even for those who wouldn’t typically place a wager.